-Assessment of 2C Contingent Gas Resource Estimates for the Middle Velkerri B Shale Pool within EP76, EP98 and EP117 as of 15 February, 20171
+Assessment of 2C Contingent Gas Resource Est EP98 and EP117 as of 15 February, 2017 1 timates for the Middle Velker ri B Shale Pool within EP76,

 Measured and Estimated Parameters Units Best Estimate

 Area 2 km 2 1,968

 OGIP 3 TCF 61.0

 Gross Contingent Resource 4 TCF 6.6

 Net Contingent Resource ^{4,5} TCF 1.98

 1 Contingent resource estimates were prepared on a statistical aggregation basis and in accordance with the Society of Petroleum Engineers Petroleum Resources Management System ("SPE-PRMS").
 SPE-PRMS was developed by an international group of reserves evaluation experts and endorsed by the World Petroleum Council, the American Association of Petroleum Geologists, the Society of Petroleum Evaluation Engineers, and the Society of Exploration Geophysicists.
-Contingent resource estimates are those quantities of gas (produced gas minus carbon dioxide and inert gasses) that are potentially recoverable from known accumulations but which are not yet considered commercially recoverable due to the need for additional delineation drilling, further validation of prices and development costs.
+Contingent resource estimates are those quantities of gas (produced gas minus carbon dioxide and inert gasses) that are potentially recoverable from known accumulations but which are not yet considered commercially recoverable due to the need for additional delineation drilling, further validation of deliverability and original gas in place, and confirmation of prices and development costs.
 If the estimates were to be prepared in accordance with COGEH, Falcon is highly confident that there would be no change to the contingent resource estimates above.
-2 P50 area from the Contingent Resource area distribution

-3OGIP presented is the product of the P50 Area by the P50 OGIP per km2

-4 Estimated gas contingent resource category of 2C.
-There is no certainty that it will be commercially viable to produce any portion of the resources

-5 Net to Falcon's 29.43% working interest in EP76, EP98, and EP117, the net contingent resource number does not incorporate royalties over the permits
+- 2 P50 area from the Contingent Resource area distribution - 3 OGIP presented is the product of the P50 Area by the P50 OGIP per km2 - 4 Estimated gas contingent resource category of 2C.
+There is no certainty that it will be commercially viable to produce any portion of the resources - 5 Net to Falcon's 29.43% working interest in EP76, EP98, and EP117, the net contingent resource number does not incorporate royalties over the permits

-As noted in Origin's press release the "The contingent resource estimates contained in [their] report are based on, and fairly represents, information and supporting documentation that have been prepared by Alexander Côté who is a fulltime Origin employee and a Qualified Reserves and Resource Evaluator.
+As noted in Origin's press release the "The contingent resource estimates contained in [their] report are based on, and fairly represents, information and supporting documentation that have been prepared by Alexander Côté who is a full-time Origin employee and a Qualified Reserves and Resource Evaluator.
 Mr Côté is a registered professional engineer with specialised unconventional gas resource characterisation and development experience.
 Mr Côté has consented to the form and context in which these statements appear".
 Mr Côté is a member of the Association of Professional Engineers and Geoscientists of Alberta.